argoproj/argo-cd/docs/user-guide/gpg-verification.md

 ## Configuring a project to enforce signature verification

-Once you have imported the GnuPG keys to ArgoCD, you must now configure the project to verify the signatures with the imported keys.
+Once you have imported the GnuPG keys to ArgoCD, you must now configure the project to enforce the verification of commit signatures with the imported keys.

 ### Configuring using the CLI